axcheron/axcheron.github.io/_htb/08_writeup_mantis.md

 Nmap done: 1 IP address (1 host up) scanned in 61.09 seconds
 ```

-**Remember:** By default, **Nmap** only target the 1000 most common ports.
-You can find the full list here: [https://github.com/nmap/nmap/blob/master/nmap-services](https://github.com/nmap/nmap/blob/master/nmap-services).
-However, they are sorted by port numbers, not by open frequency.
+**Remember:** By default, **Nmap** will scans the 1000 most common TCP ports on the targeted host(s).
+Make sure to read the [documentation](https://nmap.org/docs.html) if you need to scan more ports or change default behaviors.
 {: .notice--warning}

-Here we have a few interesting ports including an HTTP server on TCP/8080.
-The Web server seems to be running [Orchard](https://orchardcore.net) an ASP.NET CMS.
+Here we have a few interesting ports including an **HTTP** server on TCP/8080.
+The host is also the domain controller for **htb.local**.

 ## HTTP Recon

+The Web server seems to be running [Orchard](https://orchardcore.net) an ASP.NET CMS.
 After looking around we didn't find any specific vulnerability on the CMS.
 Using [gobuster](https://github.com/OJ/gobuster), a brute-force tool for Web services, and a standard wordlist we started a directory enumeration.

 ```bash
 $ gobuster dir -u http://10.129.100.147:8080 -w /usr/share/wordlists/dirb/common.txt